 - i.
-Provides sleeping accommodations to the public for a fee; - ii.
-Provides breakfast to its guests as part of the fee; - iii.
-Provides a designated area within the establishment where the operator must reside; - iv.
+Provides sleeping accommodations to the public - ii.
+Provides breakfast to its guests as part of the - Provides a designated area within the establishment where the operator must reside; - iv.
 Is residential in character; and - v.
 Is the primary use on the property.

 - vi.
-The bed and breakfast inn may have a maximum of 14 guest rooms. - vii.
-The bed and breakfast inn may provide sleeping accommodations for no more than 30 consecutive days to a particular guest. - (e) Building or Home Improvement Supplies
+The bed and breakfast inn may have a maximum of 14 quest rooms. - vii.
+The bed and breakfast inn may provide sleeping accommodations for no more than 30 consecutive days to a particular quest.

+(e) Building or Home Improvement Supplies